ascherrer-em/docs/docs/time_series.md

 ### Step by step methodology

- 1. **VIZ**: Plot the time serie, it is very important to take a look at the evolution of what you are studying.
+ 1. **VIZ**: Plot the time series, it is very important to take a look at the evolution of what you are studying.
 Clearly identify sampling frequency (daily, weekly, monthly, quarterly, yearly?).
- 1. **TREND**: Identify if there is a trend, and wheter trend is additive or multiplicative (is trend linear?)
+ 1. **TREND**: Identify if there is a trend, and whether trend is additive or multiplicative (is trend linear?)
- 1. **SEASONALITY**: Identify if there is seasonality, and wheter seasonality is additive or multiplicative (is the applitude of period fluctuation increasing with time?) and it's period.
+ 1. **SEASONALITY**: Identify if there is seasonality, and whether seasonality is additive or multiplicative (is the amplitude of period fluctuation increasing with time?) and it's period.
  1. **MODEL**: Build a model (additive or multiplicative for trend/seasonality) for your data and write the associated equation

  From here, methodologies are different for additive or multiplicative models